sazarudeen/Employee-User-Management-Jwt/README.md

 ### Step 3

-Start the frontend application with :
+Start the frontend application by executing the below command :

 ```bash
 npm start